Detailed Explanation of Advanced Settings

 Output Resolution Settings

-Output File Resolution
+Output Resolution Preset

 The dropdown box is used for resolution preset selection.